-I put my hands on this title when it first came out, in June 2012, when the reboot was published in movie theatres aroung the globe.
+I put my hands on this title when it first came out, in June 2012, when the reboot was published in movie theatres around the globe.
 Actually, it was a present for my son’s birthday, so my first impact was on a Nintendo Wii.
 At that time I hoped that the bad impression I had was due to the console constraints, particularly the Wii-mote, absolutely not up to the task.
 That copy of the game soon reached its place back to a Gamestop shelf, but the fact that “part 2” is about to hit the cinemas again, coupled with the very low price of used copies in stores, drove The Amazing Spider-Man back home (PS3 version, this time).

 If you read the reviews on various internet sites they will all tell you how cool this game is.
-I’m sorry to say that this is, for the most part, FALSE!
+I’m sorry to say that this is, for the most part, false!
 But there also something good in this games, so here is my review.

-You can upgrade abilities, collect … collectibles, explore bland Oscorp labs or infected sewers, fight simple enemies or big bosses with the simple button mashing technique and perform a series of side quest which don’t add much to the game.
+You can upgrade abilities, collect … collectibles, explore bland Oscorp labs or infected sewers, fight simple enemies or big bosses with the simple button mashing technique and perform a series of side quest which doesn’t add much to the game.
 One of those, for example, will put you on pursue of Doc.
-Michael Morbius (the one known for becoming a vampire in the original comic), but you won’t have anthing else to do than shooting a couple of pictures to some bland “evidence”.
+Michael Morbius (the one known for becoming a vampire in the original comic), but you won’t have anything else to do than shooting a couple of pictures to some bland “evidence”.

-Things change only during giant spider-slayer battles (a huge robot), when you will require the web rush abilities, but those battles won’t last long.
+Things change only during giant spider-slayer battles (a huge robot) when you will require the web rush abilities, but those battles won’t last long.

 To conclude this review, Amazing Spider-Man was a partial disappointment to me.
 It looks bad at times and, as far as button mashing and fights strategy are concerned, it appears to be written for a 7-year-old.
 Yet it is always fun to fly high above New York City.
 If you want to give it a try, make sure you find a low-priced used copy.
 Otherwise, just rent it (or skip it for something else).